2030 Fleischmann Road

 Chris DeRosier, M.D.

-Dr. Chris DeRosier is a board-certified plastic surgeon who proudly serves the Tallahassee, FL area performing reconstructive surgery for the face, breast and body.
-He is certified by the American Board of Plastic Surgery and the American Board of Surgery and offers unique expertise in the field of reconstructive surgery.
+Dr. Chris DeRosier is a board-certified plastic surgeon who proudly serves the Tallahassee, FL area, performing reconstructive surgery for the face, breast and body.
+He is certified by the American Board of Plastic Surgery and the American Board of Surgery and offers unique expertise in the field of reconstructive surgery to patients from Destin, FL; Dothan, AL; Valdosta and Thomasville, GA; and surrounding areas.

 “Southeastern Plastic Surgery, P.A. is dedicated to providing the latest technology to every patient,” Dr. DeRosier says.
 “We are excited to combine this technology with the latest techniques that are individualized for each patient.”